 So now what?

 Don’t despair!
-There are a few things you can do to help reduce the number of harmful chemicals you might be exposing yourself to.
+There are a few things you can do to help reduce the number of harmful ingredients in skincare you might be exposing yourself to.

 Read the labels on the back of your products.
 What ingredients are being used?
 If you’re not sure if a product, or chemical, contains harmful ingredients check out EWG, they’ve analyzed thousands of brands and chemicals and categorized them in their “Skin Deep Database.”
 A few other resources to check out are Made Safe, the Think Dirty App, and Safe Cosmetics.

 Obviously, most busy women don’t have time to research which ingredients are safe and which aren’t.
-So, to make things a bit easier for you, I’ve compiled a list of 10 ingredients you want to avoid at all costs and why.
+So, to make things a bit easier for you, I’ve compiled a list of 10 harmful skincare ingredients you’ll probably want to avoid — and why.

 Parabens are one of the most common ingredients found in cosmetic products today.